Original Post: 2012 Updated: 2020

 13 And ye shall seek me, and find me, when ye shall search for me with all your heart.

 3. The Good Ground individual eternally surrenders to obey and to please God in all things.
-He settles within his heart that he will obey and please God for eternity, starting NOW.
-Often, when we get saved, there are things that are required of us that just don’t make sense to our natural minds.
-“What could be so wrong”, some may say, “with having sex with a friend if you only do it once a month or every now-and-then?
+He settles within his heart that he will abide by and please God for eternity, starting NOW.
+Often, when we get saved, some things are required of us that just don’t make sense to our natural minds.
+“What could be so wrong,” some may say, “with having sex with a friend if you only do it once a month or every now-and-then?
 If God made these human bodies with its needs and desires, surely He won’t send us to Hell for a once-a-month event.”
 But the Word says that we are to abstain from fornication.
+1 Thessalonians 4:3-4 (KJV):

 3 For this is the will of God, even your sanctification, that ye should abstain from fornication: